 “Therefore, to generate a human being, a man has to enter into the obscure darkness and exit from the obscure darkness, and this begins the process of making a human.”

 This description is not only a statement of human life, but of all life, for the origin of all life is always in dampness, darkness, and hidden in the depths.
 Heaven/Yang is the first mention of life and Earth/Yin is the second.
 Heaven uses its power to come down to earth and earth receives these powers, transforming them and giving rise to conception.
-In order to create any form of life we need water, as nothing is born without Yin.
+To create any form of life we need water, as nothing is born without Yin.
 When these two forces unite there is an initial movement, a rhythm, leading to expansion and growth.
 Think of the modern images of cellular division.
 The cells pulse and then push apart, separating while also remaining whole.

 Within each human there is Yin and Yang or Blood and Qi.
-For men the prevailing substance is Qi and for women it is Blood.
+For men, the prevailing substance is Qi and for women it is Blood.
 When the Qi from Heaven moves into the Blood of Earth, a new form of life begins.
 The strength and initiation of this movement is ruled by Yang, but it is the essence of Yin and its ability to receive and gather that is essential for the creation of new life.
 So the Yin receives the Yang, they merge with each other, and a new form of life begins.
 This is an example of Yang within Yin.
 The Yang then keeps the Yin warm while the Yin nurtures.
 My beloved teacher, Dr. Miriam Lee, who was a nurse midwife in China before she became an acupuncturist, and who spearheaded the legalization of our profession in the state of California, always said that in order to have life, there must be moisture and warmth, or Yin and Yang.

 The ancients saw that once conception took place, at this early stage of the merging of Yang and Yin, what existed was not yet a person per se, instead they saw that it was a potential in the making.
 There is a wonderful Chinese character called cai 材 meaning innate potential, and it is used when referring to the potential human at this formative time.
 This cai relative to a stage in human conception is nowhere near a finished state nor does it have form.
 Instead, it speaks of the possibilities, traits, talents, and qualities that are intrinsic in this particular union.
 The western mind might call the concept of cai the blueprint of DNA, containing the health status for the new individual, as well as the potentials for talents, predispositions, and abilities.
-How these potentials eventually pan out is realized by what the mother does in her pregnancy, what happens to her, how the infant is cared for in the post partum, and the continuing circumstances inherent as the individual lives life.
+How these potentials eventually pan out is realized by what the mother does in her pregnancy, what happens to her, how the infant is cared for in the post-partum, and the continuing circumstances inherent as the individual lives life.

 Each month during gestation the classics attributed one of our body’s organs as the ruler of that month.
-Dr. Miriam Lee advised me to be very careful if I chose to needle that meridian/organ during that month and in fact advised me to avoid it.
+Dr. Miriam Lee advised me to be careful if I chose to needle that meridian/organ during that month and in fact advised me to avoid it.
 In my lessons with Elisabeth Rochat de la Vallée I learned that there was no rule about this, but she, too, advised caution when choosing to needle the organ ascribed to that month’s meridian.
 In the case of the first two months of gestation, it is common for some woman to not even realize that a pregnancy has taken place, and unless you are taking pulses, you also may not be aware of a conception, so if you have already needled the meridian governing that month, do not worry.

 THE FIRST MONTH